 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government interviewed WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

-Square structure with four columns, mounted on steps, complete with four main plaques.
+Square pillar monument, featuring four decorative column at the corners and a moulded dome-style top piece.
+It is mounted on three steps and is inscribed on the four sides.
 The main stone work is of Bowral trachyte, and the architects were Messrs.
 Morrow and De Putron of Sydney.
 The contractors were Messrs.
 E. L. Kingsley and Son, Lidcombe.

 The memorial is located near to the corner of Park and Elizabeth Streets.

 Presented to the City of Sydney by the Grand United Order of Oddfellows in honour and appreciation of the members who enlisted for active service in the Great War 1914 - 1919 and other conflicts.

 In memory of 501 members of the Grand United Order of Oddfellows who made the supreme sacrifice 1914 - 1919.
 'Their Name Liveth For Evermore' and the members who made the supreme sacrifice 1939 - 1945 and other conflicts.